Fishest/school/_posts/2010-01-24-red-eye-detection.markdown

-Since the following image does not contain red eyes (especially red eyes that are in the same range as the previous image), we not only do not detect the subject's eyes, but we accidently detect random parts of the tunic instead:
+Since the following image does not contain red eyes (especially red eyes that are in the same range as the previous image), we not only do not detect the subject's eyes, but we accidental detect random parts of the tunic instead:

 <img width="640" src="http://github.com/bashwork/school/raw/master/559/homework1/failing-input-result.jpg" />